词语站>英语词典>aback翻译和用法

 双语例句

-• He was taken aback when he saw the big monster.
+• Derek was taken aback when a man answered the phone.

 • She was really taken aback upon hearing of his death.